Synchronization in Anonymous Networks Under Arbitrary Dynamics: Introduction

-\item {\bf (Weak non-triviality)} Every possible synchronous execution can be simulated for some network dynamics: For any $\synchGraph$ and $i\geq 0$, there exists a $\NonsynchGraph$ such that the state of each node at the end of step $i$ of the synchronous execution of $\synchAlgo$ under $\synchGraph$, is equal to the state of each node at the end of phase $i$ in a semi-synchronous execution of $\NonsynchAlgo$ under $\NonsynchGraph$ and a weakly-fair scheduler. ({Theorem~\ref{thm:outcomes}})
+\item {\bf (Non-triviality) Every possible outcome of a synchronous execution can be simulated}: We show that for any $\synchGraph$ and $i\geq 0$, there exists a $\NonsynchGraph$ such that the state of each node at the end of step $i$ of the synchronous execution of $\synchAlgo$ under $\synchGraph$, is equal to the state of each node at the end of phase $i$ in a semi-synchronous execution of $\NonsynchAlgo$ under $\NonsynchGraph$ and a weakly-fair scheduler. ({Theorem~\ref{thm:outcomes}})

-\item {\bf (Finite termination)} The synchronous execution of $\synchAlgo$ terminates in finite time for $\synchGraph$ if and only if the semi-synchronous execution of $\NonsynchAlgo$ terminates in finite time for $\NonsynchGraph$.
-This implies that if $\synchAlgo$ always terminates in finite time, then even $\NonsynchAlgo$ does.
-(Theorem~\ref{thm:liveness}) \end{itemize}

-While the {\em non-triviality} requirement rules out trivial solutions in which $\NonsynchGraph$ always contains no edges regardless of the actual dynamics, our transformation satisfies a {\bf strong non-triviality requirement} (Lemma~\ref{lem:consistentNeighborhood}): Any edge $(u,v)$ that persists long enough for both nodes $u$ and $v$ to be activated at least once during a phase $i\geq 0$ of the semi-synchronous execution {\em must} be part of $\synchGraph$ during the $i$-th step of the synchronous execution.
+\item{\bf (Finite termination) If the synchronous algorithm always terminates in finite time, so do the simulated executions}: We show that the synchronous execution of $\synchAlgo$ terminates in finite time for $\synchGraph$ if and only if the semi-synchronous execution of $\NonsynchAlgo$ terminates in finite time for $\NonsynchGraph$, which implies the condition.
+(Theorem~\ref{thm:liveness}) \end{itemize} While the {\em non-triviality} requirement rules out trivial solutions, e.g., in which $\NonsynchGraph$ always contains no edges regardless of the actual dynamics, our transformation actually satisfies a {\bf strong non-triviality requirement}: Any edge $(u,v)$ that persists long enough for both nodes $u$ and $v$ to be activated at least once (in two separate stages), during a phase $i\geq 0$ of the semi-synchronous execution {\em must} be part of $\synchGraph$ during the $i$-th step of the synchronous execution.
 In particular, if $\NonsynchGraph$ is static, then the simulation guarantees that $\synchGraph = \NonsynchGraph$.